BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Cards/README.md

 This is part of the [Bot Builder Community Extensions](https://github.com/botbuildercommunity) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.

-The cards library currently has three main features:
+The cards library currently has two main features:

 1. Both Adaptive Cards and Bot Framework cards can be disabled
-2. Adaptive Cards can have their input values preserved when they are submitted in Microsoft Teams
-3. Adaptive Cards can be translated
+2. Adaptive Cards can be translated

 More information about the cards library can be found in its original ideation thread: https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/issues/137